How to Create a Vacation Calendar in Excel – 8 Steps

 The up arrow will increase, and the down arrow will decrease the value.

-• Now, we will configure the Spin button.
+• Configure the Spin button.

-• Select the Spin button and press the right button of the mouse.
+• Select the Spin button and right-click.

 Approaching to format the Spin button

-• We also choose cell B5 as the Cell link.
+• Select B5 as Cell link.

 Setting the control value of the Spin button